New Guinea Impatiens Growth and Care Guide

 Best Varieties of New Guinea Impatiens

-Wow, was it difficult to choose the best New Guineau’s and make recommendations.
+It was difficult to choose the best New Guineau's and make recommendations.
 Our usual reliable database of trial tests only includes newer series, whereas the older more popular series which have been around forever have not been trial tested.
 And, our database of online search popularity did not help either, as no series was more prevalent in search engines requests.
 Consequently, we had to evaluate based solely on experience and grower preferences and a few other factors.

 Petticoat® Series